 Yet investors and banks have also been funding new deals, distressed and otherwise.
-“Actually, I’m quite optimistic about the industry,” said Roger Matthews, managing director at Bank of America, during a Restaurant Finance Week panel this month on the future of restaurant M&A. His bank, by the way, advised on the Dunkin’ Brand’s deal.
+“Actually, I’m quite optimistic about the industry,” said Roger Matthews, managing director at Bank of America, during a Restaurant Finance Week panel in November on the future of restaurant M&A. His bank, by the way, advised on the Dunkin’ Brand’s deal.

 Matthews was joined by finance veterans Susan Miller of Morgan Kingston Advisors; Glen Kunofsky, founder and president of STNL Advisors; and CapitalSpring Managing Director Chad Spaulding.
 I moderated.